Right Arrow

 Limited intelligence in dynamic environments

-Integration challenges and data silos
+Integration hurdles and data silos

 Environmental limitations